-(1) See our discussion of "Stock-Based Compensation" under Note 2 to our audited consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2011 (the "Form 10-K") for details as to the assumptions used to determine the grant date fair value of the equity awards.
+(1) See our discussion of "Stock-Based Compensation" under Note 2 to our audited consolidated financial statements included in the Form 10-K for details as to the assumptions used to determine the grant date fair value of the equity awards.
 See also our discussion of stock-based compensation under Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates" of the Form 10-K. Our executive officers will not realize the value of the option awards in cash until these awards are exercised and the underlying shares are subsequently sold.